Promote right-brain development in your child

 Twinkle Stars Learning Centre has a Mandarin-based music programme that promotes right-brain development in children from 18 months to 5 years old.
 How?
 Read on to understand how languages boosts the brain, why Mandarin challenges your brain more than other languages, the role music plays in your child’s development and early learning methods best for your little one.

-Mandarin Musical Stars is a music-based early learning programme that uses Mandarin as a communication tool to teach toddlers and preschoolers music, rhythm and dancing.
+Mandarin Musical Stars is a music-based early learning programme in Twinkle Stars Learning Centre that uses Mandarin as a communication tool to teach toddlers and preschoolers music, rhythm and dancing.

 Languages boost the brain